sebastien-plutniak/archeoviz/README.md

 location are represented as points in `archeoViz` (triplets of x, y and z coordinates).

-### Vague Location: Spits, Buckets, Sieved Objects, and Errors
+### Vague Location: Spits, Buckets, Sieved Objects, and Recording Errors

 However, it is also common that x, y, z, coordinates by object are not available, for different reasons due to: